CERTCC/SSVC/docs/howto/bootstrap/use.md

 SSVC decision points have different temporal properties.
 Some, such as [Utility](../../reference/decision_points/utility.md), are mostly static.
 For [Utility](../../reference/decision_points/utility.md) to change, the market penetration or deployment norms of a vulnerable component would have to meaningfully change.
-Some, such as [*State of Exploitation*](#state-of-exploitation), may change quickly but only in one direction.
+Some, such as [Exploitation](../../reference/decision_points/exploitation.md), may change quickly but only in one direction.

 Both of these examples are out of the direct control of the vulnerability manager.
-Some, such as [Exposure](../../reference/decision_points/system_exposure.md), change mostly due to actions taken by the organization managing the vulnerable component.
+Some, such as [System Exposure](../../reference/decision_points/system_exposure.md), change mostly due to actions taken by the organization managing the vulnerable component.
 If the actor who can usually trigger a relevant change is the organization using SSVC, then it is relatively straightforward to know when to update the SSVC decision.
 That is, the organization should reevaluate the decision when they make a relevant change.
 For those decision points that are about topics outside the control of the organization using SSVC, then the organization should occasionally poll their information sources for changes.